 Is Montana sapphire valuable?
 The value of colored stones is typically determined by a combination of its color, clarity, cut, and carat weight.
 This is no different when determining what Montana sapphire is worth.
 These guidelines will help you choose Montana sapphire stones for your collection.

 - Montana Sapphire Color

-Montana sapphires are primarily known for their attractive blue and pastel colors.
-Blue gems range from a medium blue hue to a teal, blue-green, or green.
-Green gems frequently possess a mint shade.
+Montana sapphires are primarily known for its bluish green.
+These gems frequently possess a mint shade.
 Pastel hues often occur in Montana sapphire and are not common in world sapphire production.